Mantellisaurus

 Mantellisaurus is a genus of iguanodontian dinosaur that lived in the Barremian and early Aptian ages of the Early Cretaceous Period of Europe.
 Its remains are known from Belgium (Bernissart), England, Spain and Germany.
 The type and only species is M. atherfieldensis.
 Formerly known as Iguanodon atherfieldensis, the new genus Mantellisaurus was erected for the species by Gregory Paul in 2007.
 According to Paul, Mantellisaurus was more lightly built than Iguanodon and more closely related to Ouranosaurus, making Iguanodon in its traditional sense paraphyletic.
 It is known from many complete and almost complete skeletons.
 The genus name honours Gideon Mantell, the discoverer of Iguanodon.

 History of discovery

 Discovery and naming of the holotype

-The holotype fossil, NHMUK R5764, was originally discovered by Reginald Walter Hooley in 1914 in the upper Vectis Formation of southern England and reported upon in 1917.
+The holotype fossil, NHMUK PV R5764, was originally discovered by Reginald Walter Hooley in 1914 in the upper Vectis Formation of southern England and reported upon in 1917.
 He posthumously named it Iguanodon atherfieldensis in 1925.
 Atherfield is the name of a village on the southwest shore of the Isle of Wight where the fossil was found.